cda-tum/mqt-bench/README.md

 Consider again the previous scenario.
 The architecture of the IBMQ Manila device is shown on the right and it defines between which qubits a two-qubit operation may be performed.
-Since the circuit shown in Fig. 1c contains CX gates operating between all combination of qubits, there is no mapping directly matching the target architecture’s layout.
+Since the circuit shown in the previous figure contains CX gates operating between all combination of qubits, there is no mapping directly matching the target architecture’s layout.
 As a consequence, a non-trivial mapping followed by a round of optimization leads to the resulting circuit shown on the left.
 This is also the reason for the different sequence of CX gates compared